The Best Pizza in Every State

 Yelp/ Andrea T.

-You can practically envision the folks behind Gusto Pizza Co., friends Josh Holderness, Joe McConville and Tony Lemmo, sitting down over a few beers before opening their fresh and imaginative Des Moines pizza shop in 2011, and coming up with their menu as an hours-long snort-inducing punfest.
-For example: “Thai Kwon Dough” with peanut sauce and chicken, “Seoul Food” pizza with Korean-style marinated skirt steak and Sriracha mayo, and “Vincent Van Goat” with goat cheese and fried sweet peppers.
+You can practically envision the folks behind Gusto Pizza Co. — friends Josh Holderness, Joe McConville and Tony Lemmo — sitting down over a few beers before opening their fresh and imaginative Des Moines, Iowa, pizza shop in 2011, and coming up with their menu as an hourslong punfest.
+For example: “Thai Kwon Dough” with peanut sauce and chicken, and “Vincent Van Goat” with goat cheese and fried sweet peppers.
 But don’t mistake the levity for anything less than a serious approach to some delicious pizzas featuring some crispy-chewy thin crusts.

 Yelp/ Julius D.

-AJ’s isn’t kidding around when they call their pizza New York-style; the recipe is the same one that’s been used at a Brooklyn pizzeria for more than 50 years, and the owners consulted with a “dough doctor” named Tom Lehmann as well as the American Institute of Baking on their dough recipe.
-You can top your pizza with your choice of four sauces, 7 cheeses, 12 meats, and 15 vegetables/fruits, or you can choose from their 17 available options; if you really want a taste of New York (or as close as you’re going to get in these parts, at least), go for The Big Apple: sausage, pepperoni, ground beef, homemade meatballs, Canadian bacon, ham, mushrooms, onions, black olives, green peppers, mozzarella, and Parmesan.
+Though they’re in Kansas, the Topeka-based AJ’s isn’t kidding around when they call their pizza New York-style; the recipe is the same one that’s been used at a Brooklyn pizzeria for more than 50 years, and the owners consulted with the American Institute of Baking on their dough recipe.
+You can top your pizza with your choice of four sauces, seven cheeses, 12 meats and 15 vegetables/fruits, or you can choose from their 17 available options; if you really want a taste of New York (or as close as you’re going to get in these parts, at least), go for The Big Apple: sausage, pepperoni, ground beef, homemade meatballs, Canadian bacon, ham, mushrooms, onions, black olives, green peppers, mozzarella and Parmesan.

-Housed in a former auto service garage in downtown Louisville, Garage Bar features Chef Michael Paley’s wood-fired pizzas that emphasize local ingredients.
-Highlighting the region’s specialties and tastes, Chef Paley serves brick oven pizzas with toppings that include housemade pepperoni and pancetta, local Prayer Mountain mushrooms, shaved country ham, and Broadbent bacon.
+Housed in a former auto service garage in downtown Louisville, Kentucky, Garage Bar features Chef Michael Paley’s wood-fired pizzas that emphasize local ingredients.
+Highlighting the region’s specialties and tastes, Paley serves brick oven pizzas with toppings that include house-made pepperoni and pancetta, local Prayer Mountain mushrooms, shaved country ham and Broadbent bacon.

-There’s pizza on the menu at both Pizza Domenica and Domenica, which is Italian for Sunday (the former is in Uptown, the latter in the renovated and historic Roosevelt Hotel .
-The slightly imperfect circles are ringed with light, puffy, and black-blistered crusts, the centers of the pies sauce-speckled and beautifully topped with stellar (and fun) ingredients like salami and mortadella, provolone and eggs, mascarpone and Brussels sprouts, and traditional muffuletta components — you’ll have a hard time choosing between the pizzas made in the Pavesi pecan-wood-fired oven.
+The slightly imperfect circles served at New Orleans, Louisiana, classic Pizza Domenica are ringed with light, puffy and black-blistered crusts, the centers of the pies sauce-speckled and beautifully topped with stellar (and fun) ingredients like salami and mortadella, provolone and eggs, mascarpone and Brussels sprouts, and traditional muffuletta components — you’ll have a hard time choosing between the pizzas made in the Pavesi pecan-wood-fired oven.